Iowa Child Abuse Prevention Program

 Community Development

-Provides parents with parenting education information and access to community resources.
+In-home programs for parents to provide parenting education and access to community resources.

 Parent Development

-Focuses on parenting techniques and age-appropriate behaviors while creating an informal, supportive network among attendees.
+Educational programs focusing on parenting techniques, child development and age-appropriate behaviors while creating an informal, supportive network among attendees

 Sexual Abuse Prevention

-Educates parents, community members and children about sexual abuse and how to prevent it.
+Formal programs for parents, community members and children to teach about sexual abuse and prevention.